The Top 100 Foods High In Polyphenols

 A Picture of Polyphenol-rich Cloves.

-Cloves represent the highest dietary food source of polyphenols in the world.
+Cloves represent the highest dietary food source of polyphenols.

-However, cloves pack a powerful punch in the health—and taste—department.
+However, used as a seasoning, cloves pack a powerful punch in the health—and taste—department.

 In fact, their taste is as confusing as it is strong, and features contrasting warm, spicy, bitter, and even slightly sweet flavors.